 In the US and around the world, talented librarians are asserting themselves anew in the digital age, proving that they continue to be invaluable resources in the 21st century.
+As a representative of our community, I am honored to write my informative speech about the invaluable role that our librarians play in promoting literacy and providing access to a wealth of knowledge.
 An exciting new book, The Global Librarian, sets out this new vision of librarians across the globe.
 Produced by the Metropolitan New York Library Council (METRO) and the New York Metropolitan Area Chapter of the Association of College and Research Libraries (ACRL/NY), The Global Librarian demonstrates that librarians have designed and implemented creative ways in which to serve the information and knowledge creation needs of their patrons, directly and remotely.
 With contributions from over 25 professionals working in wildly different libraries across the world, and with 17 case studies celebrating the innovative programs and services offered by library professionals, The Global Librarian highlights the important relationships librarians forge within their local communities and aims to shine a light on the vital role played by librarians today and reveal their ambitions for tomorrow.

 The Global Librarian looks in-depth at librarians’ work, and the increasingly global environment of diverse populations with a variety of needs.
 Innovative librarians have embraced the challenge of ”going global,” and they have identified and acquired the necessary skills to successfully navigate through this expanding environment.
 In doing so, librarians have done much to reinvigorate the practice of librarianship, demonstrating the valuable role played by information specialists.